 President Biden, meeting with the AFL-CIO leadership and principal officers of international unions on March 5, said once again he will not waiver in his longtime support for the Jones Act, the nation’s freight cabotage law.

-The president was responding to a statement from MTD Executive Board Member and SIU Executive Vice President Augie Tellez during the Wilmington, DE, gathering.
+The president was responding to a statement from SIU Executive Vice President Augie Tellez during the gathering in Wilmington, Delaware.

-Tellez also informed the president about the February announcement to create an open registry in the U.S. Virgin Islands that would take away cargo from U.S.-flag ships and jobs from American mariners.
+Tellez also informed the president about the February announcement proposing an open registry in the U.S. Virgin Islands that would take away cargo from U.S.-flag ships and jobs from American mariners.

 Biden told Tellez, Rexha, Marcus and the other labor leaders he will continue to fight for American mariners and workers.